LIKE US ON FACEBOOK!

 TEPPANYAKI TAKEDOWN will be produced experientially, irreverently, kinetically – It’s part-cooking show, part-sporting event, part-WWF.
 The broadcast design will immerse viewers in an almost fantasy-like, pan-Pacific culinary clash of titans, each takedown powered by a driving bed of cross-culture hip-hop and dub-step music, wrapped in original Japanese anime – Tattoo Mike and his nemesis, pitted in an epic warrior battle straight out of Mortal Combat.

-Whereas most food shows, as well as competition shows like “Dancing With the Stars” and even “American Idol,” are actually trending toward older audiences, TEPPANYAKI TAKEDOWN is expected to perform extremely well in the 18-34 demographic – much like “Rachael vs. Guy Celebrity Cook-Off,” the top-rated show on the Food Network in January 2012.
+Whereas most food shows, as well as competition shows like “Dancing With the Stars” and even “American Idol,” are actually trending toward older audiences, TEPPANYAKI TAKEDOWN is expected to perform extremely well in the 18-34 demographic – much like “Rachael vs. Guy Celebrity Cook-Off,” the top-rated show on the Food Network.
 Through its gamer/anime broadcast design, music bed and editing style, its unique use of social media and interactive web elements, youth-centric taped segments, and of course its street-smart, well-inked, trash-talking host pitted against equally brash young masters, TEPPANYAKI TAKEDOWN will break new ground in the genre.
 And the art of teppanyaki itself.
 Again, this ain’t your Daddy’s Benihana, baby…